|Location||Deposit Type||Target Commodities||Size||Status|

 148 Sq.
 Km of Additional Eskay Camp Discovery Potential

-In addition to its flagship Nickel Mountain Project, Garibaldi has 100% ownership of two additional promising land packages in the Eskay Camp - the 100 sq. km Palm Springs Property, parts of which are contiguous to Nickel Mountain, and the 48 sq. km King Project several kilometers northeast of the Snip mine.
+In addition to its flagship Nickel Mountain Project, Garibaldi has 100% ownership of the 48 sq. km King Project several kilometers northeast of the Snip mine.

 The expansion of Garibaldi’s presence in the Eskay Camp in 2016 started with the King Property which was nearly tripled in size to 4,772 hectares and divided into two adjoining packages, King North (1,720 hectares) and King South (3,052 hectares), with King South just several kilometers northeast of the past producing Snip mine.
 Both parts of the King are immediately adjacent to what is now Crystal Lake Mining’s Newmont Lake Project where a grassroots drilling discovery at Burgundy Ridge was recently announced from work completed last fall.

 At Snip, Skeena Resources has carried out successful drilling in an attempt to define new resources outside of the historical mined areas.
 Seabridge Gold is also expanding road access into the area.

 Geological studies completed by the British Columbia Geological Survey in 2011 concluded that the under-explored rock units extending north from the Iskut River encompassing the King Project are the same as those hosting the Snip, Eskay Creek and KSM deposits.

 Recent extensions of the Iskut River access road, the completion of a bridge to the north side of the river, and the AltaGas Forrest Kerr and McLymont power stations have significantly reduced the cost of exploration at King.